aphiria/aphiria/src/Http/Formatting/Serialization/README.md

 <h4 id="json-serializer">JSON Serializer</h4>

-`JsonSerializer` is able to serialize and deserialize value to and from JSON.
+`JsonSerializer` is able to serialize and deserialize values to and from JSON.
 You can create an instance like this:

 ```php
 use Opulence\Net\Http\Formatting\Serialization\ContractRegistry;